ansys/pytwin/README.rst

 Ansys Twin Builder as a TWIN file.
 Each TWIN file is a self-contained app (Twin Runtime) that consists of two parts:

-- The twin model, which is the simulation model created and compiled in Twin Buider
+- The twin model, which is the simulation model created and compiled in Twin Builder
 - The runtime SDK, which is the shared library for consuming the twin model within the deployment workflow.